Slow WiFi Speeds - Not Anymore

 A weak coax signal doesn't just slow down your internet speeds.
 It affects everything in your home that depends on a reliable connection:

 Fixing the coax line and cleaning up your in-home wiring is the foundation everything else sits on.
-239 Smart starts there — because no WiFi upgrade in the world will perform the way it should if the signal feeding your modem is compromised.
+239 Smart starts there, because no WiFi upgrade in the world will perform the way it should if the signal feeding your modem is compromised.
+Once that foundation is solid, it's what every other system we install runs on, from Ring cameras and doorbells and smart locks to smart thermostats, smart lighting, and full smart home automation.

 Who Needs This Service Most